Nauder Faraday named senior associate dean of faculty development

 Martin Brodsky, an associate professor of physical medicine and rehabilitation, has been elected a fellow of the American Speech-Language-Hearing Association.
 The award is one of ASHA's highest forms of recognition of an individual's professional achievements.

 Namandjé Bumpus, an associate professor in the Department of Medicine's Division of Clinical Pharmacology and in the Department of Pharmacology and Molecular Sciences, has transitioned to a new post as a senior consulting strategist for academic and research diversity.
-For the past two years, he served as associate dean for institutional and student equity.
+For the past two years, she served as associate dean for institutional and student equity.

-Theodore DeWeese, a professor and director of the Department of Radiation Oncology and Molecular Radiation Sciences, and a professor of urology, has become president of the 10,000-member American Society for Radiation Oncology, the world's premier radiation oncology society.
+Theodore DeWeese, a professor and director of the Department of Radiation Oncology and Molecular Radiation Sciences, and a professor of urology, has become president-elect of the 10,000-member American Society for Radiation Oncology, the world's premier radiation oncology society.
 DeWeese also serves as Johns Hopkins Medicine's vice president for interdisciplinary patient care.

 Eloiza Domingo-Snyder, director of diversity, inclusion, and cultural competency for Johns Hopkins Medicine and the Johns Hopkins Health System, has been named to the 2017 VIP list—Very Important Professionals by 40—compiled by The Daily Record, Baltimore's legal and business newspaper.
 She also has received a Women Worth Watching award from the Profiles in Diversity Journal.